GlorytoAlmightyGod/let_me_SEE_freely/README.md

 IF i do not know enough,
 THEN do i need to pretend that i allready do?

-IF i do not read **_this_** text;
-THEN something bad may happen? do i not need to give myself the freedom to know it 3 times? am i fearing not being able to stop myself from fearing? improving the workings of profit-loss-complex is not known to me? it is clear if and only if i can speak it out loud in a way that originates from a self-evident root.

 is that_which_i_want_to_be_in_Reality NOT that_which_is_worthy_of_being_known_by_the_self?
 IF the problem is fixed by the self,